UK tech experts · info@vividrepairs.co.uk

 Full Specifications

 After several weeks of testing, the PG3 earns a recommendation with clear caveats.
 It’s not trying to compete with mid-range wireless headsets on audio quality.
-Instead, it offers practical benefits that matter for casual gaming: you can game all week without charging, switch between PC and mobile seamlessly, and stay comfortable during long sessions.
+Instead, it offers practical benefits that matter for casual gaming: you can game all week without charging, switch between PC and mobile cleanly, and stay comfortable during long sessions.

 The audio quality is adequate for story-driven games, RPGs, and casual multiplayer.
 You’ll enjoy Elden Ring and Cyberpunk 2077 just fine.
 But if you’re grinding Valorant ranked or playing competitive Warzone, the muddied footsteps and vague positional audio will frustrate you.